Outer approximation algorithms for convex vector optimization problems: Main computational results

 An additional computational study is conducted on Example 3 to observe the behavior of the algorithms as the time limit changes.
 The variants are terminated after 50, 100 and 200 seconds.
-In this set of experiments, we also observe the effect of $\epsilon$ used within the variants UB, C, Adj and R even if the $\epsilon$ is not the stopping condition.
-Since we do not select the farthest away vertex, $\epsilon$ has still an important role in order to decide if the algorithm would add a cut to the current outer approximation or not.
-To observe this effect we run all the variants for the above mentioned time limits both with $\epsilon=0.005$ and $\epsilon=0$.\footnote{The results are provided in the Appendix.}
+In this set of experiments, we also observe the effect of $\epsilon$ used within the variants UB, C, Adj and R even if the $\epsilon$ does not determine the stopping condition.
+Since we do not select the farthest away vertex to proceed with, $\epsilon$ has still an important role to decide if the algorithm would add a cut to the current outer approximation or not.
+To observe this effect, we run all the variants for the above\revv{-}mentioned time limits both with $\epsilon=0.005$ and $\epsilon=0$. {The results are provided \revv{in the appendix} and the approximation errors obtained within different time limits for $a=5$ are shown in \Cref{fig:error_time}.}\footnote{The results for other $a$ values are similar, hence the corresponding figures are not included here.}

 As expected, the performance of AUU, KTW and DLSW are not affected by the change in $\epsilon$.
 On the other hand, an increase in $\epsilon$ affects the performance of UB, C and Adj positively.
 R is affected less compared to UB, C and Adj, while UB is affected significantly.
-See \Cref{fig:error_time} for the approximation errors obtained within different time limits for $a=5$.\footnote{The results for other $a$ values are similar, hence the corresponding figures are not included here.} Note that the two variant that give the worst approximation error in each setting (UB and R for $\epsilon =0$ and R and DLSW for $\epsilon = 0.005$) are not plotted in order to increase the visibility.
+Note that the two variant\revv{s} that give the worst approximation error in each setting (UB and R for $\epsilon =0$ and R and DLSW for $\epsilon = 0.005$) are not plotted \revv{to increase visibility.}